ExpediaGroup/corc/README.md

      O~~    O~~  O~~  O~~    O~~
        O~~~   O~~    O~~~      O~~~

-Use corc to read and write data in the Optimized Row Columnar (ORC) file format in your Cascading applications.
-The reading of ORC delta datasets is also supported.
+Use corc to read and write data in the [Optimized Row Columnar (ORC)](http://orc.apache.org/) file format in your Cascading applications.
+The reading of [ACID](http://orc.apache.org/docs/acid.html) datasets is also supported.

 #Start using